“Bruce Wayne ... why are you dressed up like Batman?”

 “I believe the word you're looking for is ...
 Aaaarghhhh!”

 The late Anton Furst may not have worked on this film, but his spirit has certainly lingered with the look and feel of this new wintry Gotham.
 Gargoyles project from baroque buildings, gargantuan sets enclose structures both grand and dismal, the limbo-land between reality and myth, in which Gotham is situated, coming across as beguiling as it is unsettling.
 Many cite the first movie in the series as gothic, myself included, but it is here in Returns, that the label truly fits.
 The darkness pervading all trapped within this hyper-drama is decadent, rich and sensuous, a sly and festering ever-presence that becomes a character in its own right.
 The vast subterranean lair for the Penguin, the fanciful rooftop dalliances and, naturally, the fabulous Batcave all exude a spiky air of sinister gloom.
 And, matching this, Danny Elfman's hugely operatic score skilfully weaves in all the new themes around his ultra-iconic hero cue for Batman, perfectly lending the film an astonishing aural landscape that befits this ghoulish fairytale.
-For, in essence, that is what makes Burton's Batman so alluring.
+For, in essence, that is what makes Burton's Batman so spellbinding.
 It's a uniquely visionary take on the violent adult fairytale.
 Innocence lost, masked heroes and monsters, sex and death, all intermingled in one smouldering cauldron, with an added dash of good old fable and social satire to spice it up.
-We all know how I prefer the realism of a Batman that could exist - a la Batman Begins - but the thing that the Dark Knight has over many other superheroes is the fact that he can be interpreted in lots of distinct, and different, ways.
-Burton and Keaton mastered the dark, expressionist and frightening version that worked so wonderfully in the horror-themed comics of the 70's and 80's, whilst Schumacher's attacked the overt flamboyance of the Bat's more garish and kid-friendly guise (and not-too successfully, I might add).
-Bale and Nolan's spin is right for now, with its emphatic, pull-no-punches vigilante stance.
+We all know how I prefer the realism of a Batman that could exist - a la Nolen's new series - but the thing that the Dark Knight has over many other superheroes is the fact that he can be interpreted in lots of distinct, and different, ways.
+Burton and Keaton mastered the dark, expressionist and frightening version that worked so wonderfully in the horror-themed comics of the 70's and 80's, whilst Schumacher's attacked the overt flamboyance of the Bat's more garish and kid-friendly guise from the Adam West era (and not as successfully, I might add).
+Bale and Nolan's spin is the right one for now, with its emphatic, pull-no-punches vigilante stance.
 But returning to this Batman has been a celebration for me.
 I had forgotten how good this one was.